-32.1 When a pupil is sent on work experience, the Academy will ensure that the provider has appropriate safeguarding policies and procedures in place.
+32.1 When a pupil is in the Academy on work experience, the Academy will ensure that the provider has appropriate safeguarding policies and procedures in place before the placement commences.

 33. Early Help

 - 33.1 Early help means providing support as soon as a problem emerges at any point in a child's life.
 Any pupil may benefit from Early Help, but staff will be particularly alert to those very vulnerable pupils identified in para 9.5.
 The Academy's approach to Early Help will be shared through the offer of Early Help published on the Academy's website. - 33.2 All staff will be made aware of the local early help process and understand their role within it.